A Guide to the Best Toddler Travel Beds 2018

 - When at home, you will always have a spare toddler bed for guests.

 - If you use it for sleepovers at home or camping, then it is familiar place for them to sleep.

-- You have a spare inflatable or fold out toddler bed to use at home.
+- You have a spare inflatable bed or fold out toddler bed to use at home.

-What is the difference between a toddler travel bed and a travel crib/cot?
+What is the difference between a toddler travel bed and a toddler travel crib/cot?

-A toddler travel bed is usually floor level, with low sides and easy to pack – all features which make it a very portable bed.
+A toddler travel bed is essentially a travel mattress.
+They are usually floor level, with low sides and easy to pack – all features which make it a very portable bed.
 A toddler travel bed is a good idea if your toddler can climb out of a travel cot – for obvious safety reasons.